NORAD: Alaska, United States

 The Alaskan NORAD Region (ANR) maintains continuous capability to detect, validate and warn off any atmospheric threat in its area of operations from its Regional Operations Control Center (ROCC) at Joint Base Elmendorf–Richardson, Alaska.

-ANR maintains the readiness to conduct a continuum of aerospace control missions, which include daily air sovereignty in peacetime, contingency and deterrence in time of tension, and active air defense against manned and unmanned air-breathing atmospheric vehicles in times of crisis.
+ANR maintains the readiness to conduct a continuum of aerospace control missions, which include daily air sovereignty in peacetime, contingency and deterrence in time of tension, and active air defense against crewed and uncrewed air-breathing atmospheric vehicles in times of crisis.

 ANR is supported by both active duty and reserve units.
 Active duty forces are provided by 11 AF and the Canadian Armed Forces (CAF), and reserve forces provided by the Alaska Air National Guard.
 Both 11 AF and the CAF provide active duty personnel to the ROCC to maintain continuous surveillance of Alaskan airspace.

 Canada

 Canadian NORAD Region Headquarters is at CFB Winnipeg, Manitoba.
-It was established on 22 April 1983.
+It was established on 22 April 1983 at CFB North Bay in Ontario.
 It is responsible for providing surveillance and control of Canadian airspace.
 The Royal Canadian Air Force provides alert assets to NORAD.
-CANR is divided into two sectors, the Canada East Sector and Canada West Sector.
-Both Sector Operations Control Centers (SOCCs) are co-located at CFB North Bay, Ontario.
-The routine operation of the SOCCs includes reporting track data, sensor status and aircraft alert status to NORAD headquarters.
 In 1996, CANR was renamed 1 Canadian Air Division and moved to CFB Winnipeg.

 Canadian air defense forces assigned to NORAD include 409 Tactical Fighter Squadron at CFB Cold Lake, Alberta and 425 Tactical Fighter Squadron at CFB Bagotville, Quebec.
 All squadrons fly the McDonnell Douglas CF-18 Hornet fighter aircraft.

 To monitor for drug trafficking, the Canadian NORAD Region monitors all air traffic approaching the coast of Canada, in cooperation with the Royal Canadian Mounted Police and the United States drug law enforcement agencies.
 Any aircraft that has not filed a flight plan may be directed to land and be inspected by RCMP and Canada Border Services Agency.

+In June 2026, Canada signed agreements with Australia to acquire long-range over-the-horizon radar technology for its Arctic Over-the-Horizon Radar (A-OTHR) program, aimed at improving threat detection in the Arctic and supporting NORAD modernization.
+The agreements, signed in Canberra by Canadian and Australian officials, formalized the partnership and moved the project from planning into the delivery phase.